AstraZeneca CEO spends $3.4 million on shares

 AstraZeneca is banking on progress with a range of experimental medicines, particularly in cancer, to prove it is worth more than Pfizer offered.
 It has had some positive pipeline news recently but also suffered a setback last week when U.S. experts voted against accelerated approval of a new ovarian cancer drug.

-The stock ended 0.7 percent higher at 43.70 pounds, broadly in line with a 0.6 percent advance in the European healthcare sector .SXDP.
+The stock was 0.7 percent higher at 43.70 pounds by 1150 GMT, slightly outperforming a 0.3 percent advance in the European healthcare sector. ($1 = 0.5877 British Pounds) (Reporting by Ben Hirschler.
+Editing by Jane Merriman)